Cross-attention learning enables real-time nonuniform rotational distortion correction in OCT: Results

+The results of the two real publicly-available testing datasets are shown in Table~\ref{tab:table1} and Figure~\ref{fig:img4}.
+Our proposed method achieves the smallest mean-STD values compared with the other three NURD correction methods \cite{lo2019balloon,van2008azimuthal,liao2022distortion}.
+Figure~\ref{fig:img4} (a) and (b) are the results of the gastrointestinal tract and the sponge surface data, respectively.
+The results of our method are plotted in green, demonstrating consistent minimum mean-STD values over the image sequences.

-Figure~\ref{fig:img4} shows the qualitative comparison of different NURD correction methods on open-source test data. (a) is the 3D view of a volumetric scan of gastrointestinal tract.
+Figure~\ref{fig:img5} shows the qualitative comparison of different NURD correction methods on the gastrointestinal tract volume data. (a) is the 3D view of a volumetric scan of the gastrointestinal tract.
 The red and blue boxes refer to the zoom-in area in (b) and (c), respectively.
-In Fig.~\ref{fig:img4}(b), we use RGB channels to encode three consecutive frames.
+In Fig.~\ref{fig:img5}(b), to illustrate the NURD instability, we use RGB channels to encode three consecutive frames, and each frame is mapped to an individual channel.
+Structures that do not overlap are rendered in color and vice versa in greyscale.
 We can see our method achieves the best spatial consistency.
-In Fig.~\ref{fig:img4}(c), we use mean value projection to obtain \textit{en face} images.
-It can be seen that our method minimizes the distortion caused by NURD.\\ Figure~\ref{fig:img5} presents the quantitative comparison of different NURD correction methods on open-source test data. (a) and (b) are the results of the gastrointestinal tract and the sponge surface data, respectively.
-The results of our method are plotted in green, which demonstrates consistent minimum STD values over the image sequences.\\
+In Fig.~\ref{fig:img5}(c), we use mean value projection to obtain local \textit{en face} images.
+It can be seen that our method minimizes the distortion caused by the NURD.

-We also evaluate the correction performance using a vessel phantom pull-back sequence (336 images) collected from our home-built endoscopic SD-OCT system (840 nm, 80kHz, ~34 rps rotation speed).
-Figure~\ref{fig:img6}(a) is an example of imaging vessel phantom.
-Figure~\ref{fig:img6}(b) is the corresponding quantitative comparison of different NURD correction methods.
-We achieve minimal STD values throughout the image sequence.\\